14th November, 2024

 The hazards a young person is facing in your workplace might be the same as everyone else.
 So why should they be treated any differently?
 Well, it mostly comes down to 3 factors:

-Lack of experience.
-This could be the young persons first time in the workplace.
-Particularly for school leavers or those on work experience.
-And the first time you do something, you're not always that good at it.
+The first time you do something, you're not always that good at it.
 Practice makes perfect, and you get better with experience.
+One day your young worker will have more experience, but everyone has to start somewhere.

 So when you're introducing a young person to a workplace, remember to look at it with fresh eyes.
 What might seem obvious to you and the rest of your team, might not be so clear to someone who has never been in this type of environment before.